pa-0/wcd/wcd/doc/README.txt

     2.2 DOSDIR

-        Wcd uses DOSDIR for scanning the disk.
-Only the parts of DOSDIR that are distributed under GNU General Public License are used in WCD.
+        Wcd used DOSDIR for scanning the disk until Wcd version 5.3.4.
+Only the parts of DOSDIR that are distributed under GNU General Public License were used in WCD.

         DOSDIR: A Portable DOS/UNIX/VMS Directory Interface